Skip to Content

 This rare map appeared only in the earliest editions of Johnson’s Atlas.
 The map of the African continent also includes the adjacent parts of Europe and Asia.

 An inset details the remote island of St. Helena, famed as Napoleon’s place of exile and death.
-The lower right-hand quadrant features two attractive vignettes depicting Cape Town and Table Mountain and Port Natal.
+The lower right-hand quadrant features two attractive vignettes depicting Cape Town Table Mountain and Port Natal.

 Johnson's Map of Africa